vczh/tinymoe/README.md

 		start ENUMERATING
 		closable
-	block (body) create enumerable to (assignable receiver) set receiver to new enumerable collection
-		set field body of receiver to body end
+	block (body) create enumerable to (assignable receiver) set receiver to new enumerable collection of () set field body of receiver to body end

-	block (sentence deal with (item)) repeat with (argument item) in (items : enumerable collection) set enumerator to new enumerator from numbers repeat
+	block (sentence deal with (item)) repeat with (argument item) in (items : enumerable collection) set enumerator to new enumerator from items repeat
 			move enumerator to the next
-			deal with field current value of items end
+			deal with field current value of enumerator end
 	end

 	sentence print (message)
-		redirect to "printf"
+		redirect to "Print"
 	end

 	phrase main